-So, I couldn’t stop myself and I decided to give it a try on my own.
+So, I couldn’t stop myself and gathering different ideas from different places, I decided to give it a try on my own.

 Guess what?
-I tried it on the day (1st Navratari ) when I was fasting, could not even taste it while making.
+I tried it on the day (1st Navratri ) when I was fasting, could not even taste it while making.

 This secret did wonders as usual and added dollops of deliciousness to it.

-Neither vigorous washing nor soaking of sago is required for this, as done while making upma.
+- Neither vigorous washing nor soaking of sago is required for this, as done while making SABUDANA KHICHDI.

-Just wash it 2-3 times and soak it for an hour or so in ample water.
-Thereafter, keep it in colander for some time. now, either use immediately or store in an airtight container in the refrigerator.
+- Just wash it 2-3 times and soak it for an hour in ample water.
+Thereafter, keep it in a colander for some time. now, either use immediately or store in an airtight container in the refrigerator.